ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 been set seven years that were as sound when taken up
 as when first put into the ground.
 Time and weather
 seemed to have no effecton them.
 The posts should be
-well seasoned before the oil andcharcoal are applie
+well seasoned before the oil andcharcoal are applied
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_london-reader-of-literature-science-art-and-general_1872-12-21_20_503%2Fsim_london-reader-of-literature-science-art-and-general_1872-12-21_20_503_jp2.zip%2Fsim_london-reader-of-literature-science-art-and-general_1872-12-21_20_503_jp2%2Fsim_london-reader-of-literature-science-art-and-general_1872-12-21_20_503_0023.jp2/pct:13.605651,75.130662,25.460688,5.923345/600,/0/default.jpg"/>
 </td>